NGC 973: Characteristics

 NGC 973 is seen edge-on, with an inclination of nearly 90°.
 Its bulge is shaped like a box or peanut.
 The subtraction of axisymmetric components from the profile of the galaxy showed that its bulge has an X-like morphology, which indicates the presence of a bar.
 A prominent dust lane runs across the galaxy.

 The galaxy kinematics revealed that the northeast side is the approaching one and the southwest is receding.
 The disk appears flat, without warps.
 The total hydrogen mass of the galaxy is estimated to be about 9×10^9 M_solar, and the total dust mass is estimated to be 1.4×10^8 M_solar, with clumpy distribution.
 Faint emission from gas lying outside the plane of the galaxy was detected in H-alpha, correlated with the galactic disk and halo.

 The nucleus of NGC 973 appears to be active based on its emission.
-It is categorised as a type 2 Seyfert galaxy.
+It is categorised as a Type II Seyfert galaxy.
 The most accepted theory for the energy source of active galactic nuclei is the presence of an accretion disk around a supermassive black hole.